andrew-lowell/HMT/README.md

 Download the desired release directly from the [releases page](https://github.com/andrew-lowell/HMT/releases) and extract it to your hard drive or network share.

 ***This toolset does not produce sound,*** it acts as a sequencer and sends MIDI data to an audio application or MIDI file.
 Most professional or popular music programs will support a MIDI port which can be used to then trigger real-time sound and instruments.
-See the [Supplementary Software](https://github.com/andrew-lowell/HMT/blob/master/SOFTWARE_LINKS.md) for more on getting your system up and running.
+See the [supplementary software page](https://github.com/andrew-lowell/HMT/blob/master/SOFTWARE_LINKS.md) for more on getting your system up and running.

 **Plugin (17.5+ only)**